TUDelft-PRIME-Books/Linear-Algebra/Chapter2/SolutionSets.md

 \begin{pmatrix} 1\\0\\1\end{pmatrix} \mid s,t\in\mathbb{R}\right\}.
 $$

 What happens if we make the constant terms non-zero?
-Let us change the right hand side of the first equation from $0$ to $a$ and that of the second equation from $0$ to $2a$:
+Let us change the right-hand side of the first equation from $0$ to $a$ and that of the second equation from $0$ to $2a$:

 :::{math}